jylEcho/MADF-Net/README.md

 ## Training Process

 All models were trained for 450 epochs with a batch size of 8.
-The Stochastic Gradient Descent (SGD) optimizer was adopted with a learning rate of 0.00011 and 4 parallel data loading workers.The initial weights of BED-Loss in Eq.
-(10) are set to \(\alpha\)=0.49, \(\beta \)=0.49 and \(\gamma\)=0.02.
+The Stochastic Gradient Descent (SGD) optimizer was adopted with a learning rate of 0.00011 and 4 parallel data loading workers.

-If the training loss plateaus for 10 epochs, the weights are dynamically adjusted to a 4:4:2 ratio, and you can download the model weights from the Google Drive link above, and if the link is broken, you can contact the corresponding author to obtain and update the URL.

 (The proposed method was implemented on a Linux 5.4.0 system using PyTorch 1.13.1.
 All experiments were conducted on two NVIDIA GeForce RTX 3090 GPUs (24 GB × 2), providing sufficient computational resources for efficient model training and evaluation.)

 ## Core Innovations